Environment of Bosnia and Herzegovina

 The environment of Bosnia and Herzegovina consists of diverse climates, flora and fauna, natural landmarks and landscapes.
-The climate ranges from continental, oceanic, subtropical and Mediterranean throughout different regions of the country.
-Most of the Dinaric Alps are located in Bosnia and Herzegovina, the highest elevation point is the mountain Maglic at 2,386 (7,828 ft), while the lowest point of elevation is the Adriatic Sea in the South of the country.
+The climate ranges from continental, oceanic, subtropical and Mediterranean through the country.
+Most of the Dinaric Alps are located in Bosnia and Herzegovina, the highest elevation point is the mountain Maglić at 2,386 meters (7,828 ft), while the lowest point of elevation is the Adriatic Sea in the south of the country.
 42.8% of the land is covered in thick forests.
-The country is rich in water resources, and in certain places, rivers and springs may be used without previous filtration.
+The country is rich in water resources, and in some places, rivers and springs may be used without filtration.
 Significant rivers are the Drina, Neretva, Sava, Bosna and Una.
 Important national parks include Kozara National Park, Sutjeska National Park, and Una National Park, all nationally protected areas.

 Biodiversity

-Bosnia and Herzegovina's abundance of the living world is due to multiple factors, such as diversity of soil types, diversity of bedrock, diversity of climatic conditions, spatial and ecological heterogeneity, geomorphologic and hydrological diversity.
+Bosnia and Herzegovina's abundance of biodiversity is due to multiple factors, such as diversity of soil types, diversity of bedrock, diversity of climatic conditions, spatial and ecological heterogeneity, geomorphologic and hydrological diversity.
 The floristic diversity is reflected in the high numbers of cyanophytes, algae and vascular plants.
 1,859 species from 217 genera have been identified within groups of cyanophytes and algae.
 More than 450 species and sub-species of vascular plants are endemic while more than 5,000 different species and sub-species of vascular plants, more than 100 species of fish, over 320 species of birds have been identified in the region.